Low-Carb Foods – What to Eat

 Eat All You Like

-- Meat: Any type, including beef, pork, game meat, chicken, etc. Feel free to eat the fat on the meat as well as the skin on the chicken.
-If possible try to choose organic or grass fed meat.
+- Meat: Any type: Beef, pork, lamb, game, poultry, etc. Feel free to eat the fat on the meat as well as the skin on the chicken.
+If possible try to choose organic or grass-fed meats.

-- Fish and shellfish: All kinds: Fatty fish such as salmon, mackerel or herring are great.
+- Fish and shellfish: All kinds: Fatty fish such as salmon, mackerel, sardines or herring are great.
 Avoid breading.

-- Eggs: All kinds: Boiled, fried, omelettes, etc. Preferably organic eggs.
+- Eggs: All kinds: Boiled, fried, scrambled, omelets, etc. Preferably organic eggs.

-- Natural fat, high-fat sauces: Using butter and cream for cooking can make your food taste better and make you feel more satiated.
+- Natural fat, high-fat sauces: Using butter and cream for cooking can make your food taste better and make you feel more satisfied.
 Try a Béarnaise or Hollandaise sauce, check the ingredients or make it yourself.
-Coconut oil and olive oil are also good options.
+Coconut and olive oils are also good options.

-- Vegetables that grow above ground: All kinds of cabbage, such as cauliflower, broccoli, cabbage and Brussels sprouts.
-Asparagus, zucchini, eggplant, olives, spinach, mushrooms, cucumber, lettuce, avocado, onions, peppers, tomatoes etc. Learn more
+- Vegetables that grow above ground: Cauliflower, broccoli, cabbage and Brussels sprouts, kale, collards, bok choy, spinach, asparagus, zucchini, eggplant, olives, spinach, mushrooms, cucumber, lettuce, avocado, onions, peppers, tomatoes etc. Learn more

 - Dairy products: Always select full-fat options like real butter, cream (40% fat), sour cream, Greek/Turkish yogurt and high-fat cheeses.
-Be careful with regular milk and skim milk as they contain a lot of milk sugar.
+Be careful with regular milk, reduced fat and skim milk as they contain a lot of milk sugar.
 Avoid flavored, sugary and low-fat products.

-- Nuts: Great for a TV treat instead of candy (ideally in moderation).
+- Nuts: Great for a treat (in moderation) instead of popcorn, candy or chips. ideally .
 Learn more

 Read the nutrition label in the grocery store.

-No more than 5% of carbohydrates for a food is a good rule of thumb.
+No more than 5% of carbohydrates in any food item is a good rule of thumb.

 Drink on Most Days